Tudor Grange Academy, Solihull: Boys School

 In addition to the established Lode Heath School contingent, the new intake also included boys from Sharman's Cross Secondary Modern School.
 Subsequent entries were drawn from boys passing the 11+ exam together with a very small number passing a 13+ exam.

 The original uniform of the school comprised a black blazer with school badge on the breast pocket, a white shirt, a school tie in stripes of black gold and silver, a black cap with school badge and black lace-up leather shoes.
 1st and 2nd year boys wore grey shorts whilst older boys were allowed to wear grey flannel trousers.
 6th formers wore a slightly more flamboyant tie whilst prefects wore a cap with a gold stripe.

 The original Headmaster was Mr A. R. Munday, who later left to become Headmaster of the King's School, Chester, in 1964.
 He was followed as Headmaster by John Scandrett Millward, who in turn was followed in 1973 by Robert Fulton.

 Amongst some of the masters at this time was mathematics teacher Mr Arthur Bowden, who had the enthusiasm to have a small astronomical observatory built in the grounds, although he also declared in 1958 that it was "mathematically impossible for any space-craft to leave the gravitational pull of the earth".

+Girls School

-After the construction of the boys' school, a school for girls was built next door.
+After the construction of the boys' school, a Tudor Grange School for Girls was built next door.
 The two schools had playing fields which shared a common boundary.

+Merger

+The schools would be merged in 1974 to become Tudor Grange Grammar School.

 The original houses for both the boys and girls schools were all named after Tudor noble houses.
 When the schools merged so too did the houses, becoming Beaufort-Mowbray, Lancaster-Newburgh, York-Verney and Howard-Richmond.